Events

 (defun delay (callback &key time event-cb))

-Run a function asynchronously.
-Takes two optional parameters: time
+=> eventRun a function asynchronously.
+Takes two optional parameters: time, the number

 of seconds to wait before running the given function (run with no delay if

-which can be used to catch application errors should they
+nil), and event-cb which can be used to catch application errors should they

-occur while running callback
+occur while running callback.

 ;; example: